-Flutist Amy Porter has been praised by critics for her exceptional musical talent and passion for scholarship.
-In a versatile and distinguished career as a concert performer, she has become one of the most skillful and creative muses for composers of our time.
-Porter has been hailed for her “strength, beauty, a captivating and seductive force, sensitivity, perfection, and a sense of humor.”
+Professor of Flute Amy Porter has been praised by critics both for her exceptional musical talent and her passion for scholarship.
+Through a versatile and distinguished career as a concert performer, she has become one of the most skillful and creative muses for composers of our time.

-Born in Wilmington, DE, Porter graduated from The Juilliard School and pursued further studies at the Mozarteum Academy in Salzburg.
-She plays a 14K white gold flute with rose gold engraved keys made for her by the Wm.
-S. Haynes Co.
+Born in Wilmington, DE, Ms. Porter graduated from The Juilliard School and pursued further studies at the Mozarteum Academy in Salzburg.
+She plays a 14K white gold flute with rose gold engraved keys made for her by the William S. Haynes Co.